A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: SUNG

 \section{SUNG}

 In this section, we present a simple unified uncertainty-guided framework (SUNG) for offline-to-online RL, as depicted in Fig. \ref{fig:overview}.
-Concretely, SUNG actively quantifies the state-action uncertainty by estimating a density function with VAE.
+Concretely, SUNG quantifies the state-action uncertainty by estimating a density function with VAE.
 Then, under the guidance of uncertainty, SUNG incorporates an optimistic exploration strategy and an adaptive exploitation method for online finetuning.
-Combined with OORB, we finally arrive at the complete algorithm of SUNG.
+Finally, we summarize the full framework in Algorithm \ref{alg:SUNG}.